symfony/symfony-docs/book/page_creation.rst

     on this process, see the documentation on the web server you are using.
     Here's the relevant documentation page for some web server you might be using:

-    * For Apache HTTP Server, refer to `Apache's DirectoryIndex documentation`_.
+    * For Apache HTTP Server, refer to `Apache's DirectoryIndex documentation`_
-    * For Nginx, refer to `Nginx HttpCoreModule location documentation`_.
+    * For Nginx, refer to `Nginx HttpCoreModule location documentation`_

 Before you begin: Create the Bundle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~